patzu/weather_data_by_ip_address/README.md

   - `WeatherDto`: Contains weather data to be sent in the response.
   - `ErrorResponseDto`: Contains error details to be sent in the response.

-## Security Configuration

-For debugging purposes, you can disable security by updating the `SecurityConfig` class.
-Ensure to revert these changes after debugging to secure your endpoints.

 ## Dependencies

 - Spring Boot
 - Spring Web
-- Spring Security
-- Jackson Databind
-- RestTemplate
 - Lombok

 ## Error Handling